 The first stage of your revision should ideally start months before your exams.
-This will give you plenty of time to consult teachers on the course content before you begin to revise it.
-If your exams are in May/June, aim to have all your notes written before the Easter holidays, giving you the chance to really absorb it before your exams.
+This will give you plenty of time to understand the course content.
+If your exams are in May or June, aim to have all your notes written before the Easter holidays, giving you the chance to really absorb it all before your exams.

 Below, we’ve outlined some general tips for effective revising.
-These aren’t specific methods, you can find those in our other Useful stuff guides, they’re techniques to help you structure the whole revision process:
+These aren’t specific revision techniques; you can find those in our other guides (we've linked to them below).
+Instead, this is a guide to help you structure the whole revision process.

 Find your method